 This year's yield of Tarsus grape, which is mostly mentioned in the Cukurova zone, is produced as 400 thousand tons.

-The Aegean region standing as the first and lucky regions in terms of climate in Turkey, with a wide range of fruitful lands, almost every type of fruit production is going on in it.
-The most important among these wide number of fruits are the world-famous sultan grape, Kirkagac melon, olives, figs, cherries, black mulberry, peaches, satsuma tangerines, plums, strawberries, peanuts and chestnuts.
+The Aegean region standing as the first and lucky region in terms of climate in Turkey, with a wide range of fruitful lands, almost every type of fruit production is going on in it.
+The most important among these wide number of Turkish fruits are the world-famous sultan grape, Kirkagac melon, olives, figs, cherries, black mulberry, peaches, satsuma tangerines, plums, strawberries, peanuts and chestnuts.

 It is feasible to see this richness that colors when you visit the bazaars, wherever you go to the Aegean, and also to purchase freshly cheap fruits.
 Antioxidants that fight against many radicals that cause many diseases and damage cells are mostly found in Turkish natural fruits.
-Fruits have many vitamins, mostly vitamins A, C and E, as well as antioxidants such as pro-vitamin-A and selenium.
+Turkish fruits have many vitamins, mostly vitamins A, C and E, as well as antioxidants such as pro-vitamin-A and selenium.